seanpcox/Coding-Problems-Java/README.md

 # InterviewCamp
-My answers to exercises contained in https://interviewcamp.io
+My answers to exercises contained in https://interviewcamp.io in both Java and Python